 4. This feature does not keep track of multiple campaigns.

-If you’re a Google Apps user and you’re sending a single mass email 8,000 people, then your email will send at 2,000/day over 4 days.
+If you’re a G Suite user and you’re sending a single mass email 8,000 people, then your email will send at 2,000/day over 4 days.
 If you don’t need to send any other mass emails for those 4 days, then this will work perfectly.
 If you do need to send other mass emails over those 4 days, you will need to plan for that ahead of time, and adjust the sending down to a factor of less than 2,000/day.
 The feature is “blind” to other campaigns you may need to send later or have already scheduled — it will only spread the current campaign out based on the number of people in that particular campaign.
 It does not take other campaigns into consideration when calculating how many to send per day.

 That’s all you need to know to start sending larger campaigns through GMass.
 Contact me with any questions.